 Nate Buesgens [Threat Research Engineering]: Nate is a Senior Research Engineer at ZeroFOX, where he works closely with his data science peers to productionize machine learning capabilities at a ‘social’ scale.
 He is a manager that coordinates activities for the team to foster an agile mindset.
 With nearly a decade in information & network security throughout his career, his experiences at Verizon, T. Rowe Price and Vision Technology has been instrumental to the growth and success of ZeroFOX Research.

 Kavan McEachern [Development Operations Engineering]: Kavan is a Senior Research Engineer at ZeroFOX, where he focuses on research, architecture and development of data-driven technologies for stopping attacks launched via social media.
 He has been a leading member of the ZeroFOX Engineering and Research teams since the company’s early days.
 Kavan has a degree in computer science from Vassar College and participated in a wide range of scientific projects before joining ZeroFOX, including origins of life research at NASA’s Jet Propulsion Laboratory and multi-robot communication at Carnegie Mellon’s Robotics Institute.

 With 75+ years of information and network security research experience the social media security research team is ready to uncover the most cutting edge threats posed on social media.
-Feel free to learn more about their research through our blog, whitepapers, monthly security forum, webinars and more.
+Feel free to learn more about their research through our blog, whitepapers, webinars and more.
 Stay secure while on social!